KaiserXanderW/MyToolkit/README.md

 ---

 # 🚀 Features Overview

-## 🔹 Enhanced Controls
-- **Headset Control (Taskbar Quick-Access Buttons)**
-  - 📢 **Maximum Volume** – Increases volume to maximum for when you set your headset down, ensuring you hear incoming calls.
-  - 🎚 **Normal Volume** – Restores volume to a reasonable level (e.g., 40%) before answering a call.
-  - ⏳ **Work in Progress:** Play/Pause Media

 ## 🔹 Automations
 - **Quick Note Entry**
   - Instantly inserts the current date and **Agent ID (`YOURNAME3`)** into the focused text box, for Texte/Info.
-  - Cursor is automatically positioned for immediate note-taking.
+  - Cursor is automatically positioned in the center for immediate note-taking.

 ## 🔹 Hotkeys
 - `F1` – Toggle focus between **Novomind** and **ASSD**